zupo/peps/pep-0xxx.rst

 Obviously, (4) doesn't require an abstract base class: instead, it requires a richer API for configuring supported cipher suites that can be easily updated with supported cipher suites for different implementations.

+(8) is a thorny problem, becuase in an ideal world the private keys associated with these certificates would never end up in-memory in the Python process (that is, the TLS library would collaborate with a Hardware Security Module (HSM) to provide the private key in such a way that it cannot be extracted from process memory).
+Thus, we need to provide an extensible model of providing certificates that allows concrete implementations the ability to provide this higher level of security, while also allowing a lower bar for those implementations that cannot.
+This lower bar would be the same as the status
+quo: that is, the certificate may be loaded from an in-memory buffer or from a file on disk.

 Context
 ~~~~~~~